Winter 2020 AUDIO RECORDING 02

-Instructor: Zenaida Vergara an Adjunct Member of the Faculty and Media Technician 867-5277
+Instructor: Zenaida Vergara; Adjunct Member of the Faculty

 Audio Recording 02 is the second in a two-quarter sequence in which students continued to work with analog and digital audio recording.
 Major topics included: multi-track digital audio production, acoustics and reverberation, signal processing and microphone applications.
 Students also continued to work with analog multi-track recording and analog consoles.
 For the lab experience each student will complete two multi-track recording projects.